 Great Plan Options

 Family members can add a phone to Verizon’s plan, which keeps things simple with different data sizes that range from 2 to unlimited gigabytes.
 If you need more data, you can switch data plans any time.
+Sign up for the Unlimited Senior Plan, and you'll have unlimited data at a discounted rate.
 All plans let you share data with your devices and feature unlimited talk and text.
 For seniors who don’t want an annual contract, Verizon offers prepaid plans for smartphones or basic phones.

 Smart Accessories for Home and on the Go